ustaalon/LethalCompany.LaserControl/README.md

 # Laser Control
 Binding the laser pointer to the turret.
 What bad things could happen?
-(Still in developing)

 ## How To Use?
 1. Find or buy pointer laser